GSI-HPC/sys-chef-cookbook/README.md

 [reaper]: http://packages.debian.org/search?keywords=tmpreaper

+# Authors

+* Matteo Dessalvi
+* Stefan Haller
+* Christopher Huhn
+* Gabriele Iannetti
+* André Kerkhoff
+* Dennis Klein
+* Ilona Neis
+* Bastian Neuburger
+* Matthias Pausch
+* Victor Penso
+* Thomas Roth

 # License

-Author:: Bastian Neuburger
-Author:: Christopher Huhn
-Author:: Dennis Klein
-Author:: Matthias Pausch
-Author:: Victor Penso

-Copyright:: 2012-2013, GSI HPC Department
+Copyright:: 2012-2021 GSI Helmholtzzentrum fuer Schwerionenforschung GmbH

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at